< Browse to Previous Essay | Browse to Next Essay >

-“They seem to be everywhere but they never make a big thing it,” jokes Tina Bullitt.
+"They seem to be everywhere but they never make a big thing of it," joked Tina Bullitt.
 Doug Walker and her late husband, Stim Bullitt (1919-2009) climbed together, tackling the route known as Illusion Dweller in California’s Joshua Tree National Park.
 Walker headed the fundraising effort that raised $250,000 to purchase land on the Index Town Wall to create the Stimson Bullitt Climbing Reserve.
 An easy 90-minute drive from Seattle, the "climbing classroom" prepares its students for Patagonia and the Purcells.

 Doug Walker, Climber

-Walker is matter-of-fact and low key about his sport.
+Walker was matter-of-fact and low key about his sport.
 What initially attracted his interest?
-“As a kid I liked to climb trees.”
+"As a kid I liked to climb trees."
 Asked to talk about work as an American Alpine Club director, he prefaces by saying: "I am not a great climber."
 Of Ama Dablam, a famed obelisk near Everest, he remarks: "It was cool to be able to do that.
 Of course, I am not any kind of a great climber" (Connelly interview).

-Walker describes climbing the Northeast Buttress of Mt.
+Walker described climbing the Northeast Buttress of Mt.
 Slesse as "not terribly problematic."
 (Slesse means "fang" in Salish.
 The British Columbia peak is celebrated in Fred Beckey’s Cascade Alpine Guide: Beckey was first to climb the Buttress.)
 The north peak of Mt.
 Index is "cool looking, complicated and dirty," says Walker, who loves these features.

 Walker celebrated retirement with two weeks in Yosemite, doing El Capitain and the east buttress of Middle Cathedral.
-He has climbed the Howser, Pigeon, and Snowpatch Spires in the Bugaboos.
-He loves Forbidden Peak in the Cascades, and the Grand Wall on Stawamus Chief, the half-mile-high granite dome outside Squamish at which skiers gawk on their way to Whistler.
+He climbed the Howser, Pigeon, and Snowpatch Spires in the Bugaboos.
+He loved Forbidden Peak in the Cascades, and the Grand Wall on Stawamus Chief, the half-mile-high granite dome outside Squamish at which skiers gawk on their way to Whistler.

 Getting Young People Out of Doors

-"Climbers have a responsibility to look after their mountain environment,” Walker explains.
-“If you don’t promote a sense of ethics, who’s going to enforce it?
+"Climbers have a responsibility to look after their mountain environment," Walker explained.
+"If you don’t promote a sense of ethics, who’s going to enforce it?
 If you want mountain regions taken care of, you promote responsible behavior among the users" (Connelly interview).

 From South Carolina to Seattle